-- improving the structure of your written assignments, such as essays and reports - researching - developing arguments in writing - organising your ideas - · improving your knowledge of sentence structure - assisting you to read more critically to identify relevant information - help you to develop time management and organisational skills

-- assist you to prepare for examinations and in-class tests
+- Improving the structure of your written assignments, such as essays and reports - Researching - Developing arguments in writing - Organising your ideas - Improving your knowledge of sentence structure - Assisting you to read more critically to identify relevant information - Help you to develop time management and organisational skills - Assist you to prepare for examinations and in-class tests

-- help you learn to prioritise study tasks

 - referencing styles

-Peer to Peer Study Support (subject specific) is also available in our Study Club which gives students the space to get help, make new friends and have fun!
+Peer-to-peer study support (subject specific) is also available in our Study Club which gives students the space to get help, make new friends and have fun!
 Study Club is a social study space that is open to all UNSW College students who are looking for academic assistance.
-Supported by UNSW student peer leaders, you can expect the following:
+Supported by UNSW student Peer Leaders, you can expect the following:

-- Complete your homework and assignments in a friendly place - Learn about life at UNSW College from your Peer Leaders - Get support from Peer Leaders and classmates - Help you find the answers to your questions - · Learn about different study strategies - Develop independent learning skills - Improve your English and communication skills
+- Complete your homework and assignments in a friendly place - Learn about life at UNSW College from your Peer Leaders - Get support from Peer Leaders and classmates - Help you find the answers to your questions - Learn about different study strategies - Develop independent learning skills - · Improve your English and communication skills